Atlantic ghost crab: Ecology

 The Atlantic ghost crab lives in burrows in sand above the strandline.
 Older individuals dig their burrows farther from the sea, some starting as much as 400 m inland.
 Burrows can be up to 1.3 m deep, and can be closed off with sand during hot periods.

-This crab can produce a variety of sounds by striking the ground with the claw, by stridulation with the legs, and an incompletely explained "bubbling sound".
-Males compete in a heavily ritualised manner which prevents the need for physical contact.
+This crab can produce a variety of sounds by striking the ground with the chelae (claw), by stridulation with the legs, and a growling sound from the comb-like lateral teeth of their gastric mill.
+Male ghost crabs participate in mating rituals not by using physical contact, but by "raising their claws and bodies in intimidating poses until one gives in and the stronger crab gets its mate".

+Ghost crabs are arguably the fastest terrestrial invertebrates, capable of running at more than a meter per second.

+Studies on O. quadrata and its gonadal regions has revealed that, while the species can breed year-round, they have a tendency to be more active in their reproductive efforts during the summer months of the year.

-O. quadrata is more active at night than in the day, and is an omnivore, eating clams (such as conquina clams and Donax spp.), mole crabs (including Emerita talpoida), insects, plant material, detritus, and even other crabs.
+O. quadrata is more active at night than in the day, and is an omnivore, eating clams (such as coquina clams and Donax spp.), mole crabs (including Emerita talpoida), insects, plant material, detritus, and even other crabs.
 They also feed on the eggs and hatchlings of sea turtles, such as the loggerhead sea turtle.

 Sandy beaches, a habitat frequented by ghost crabs, have had a decrease in the abundance of ghost crabs due to human behavior.
 Ghost crabs are negatively impacted by human and vehicle trampling, which results in direct crushing of crabs, as well as indirect damage such as compression of sediment which reduces habitat suitability, interference with reproductive behaviors, reduction in food supply, and light pollution.
-Consequently, it is less common on beaches frequented by people.
+Consequently, they may be less common on beaches frequented by people.

+Self-awareness

+A 2023 study using the well known mirror test found that these crabs seem to be capable of recognizing themselves in a mirror.
+The study's author concluded that the data indicate that the crabs have "a rudimentary form of self-awareness".